Custom PSU cable

 Connector types

 Most power supplies use 8 pin connectors for the cables.
-However, some brands use the EPS variant, others use the PCI-E variant, and a few even use both.
-Due to the differences in the way they are keyed, it would not be possible to plug an EPS connector into a power supply that only uses PCI-E connectors, even if the wiring is the same.
+However, some brands use the EPS variant, others use the PCI-E variant, and a few even use both together.
+Due to the differences in the way they are keyed, it would not be possible to plug an EPS connector into a power supply that only uses PCI-E connectors, even if the wiring is the same between the two.